pnp/sp-dev-fx-extensions/.github/CONTRIBUTING.md

 # Contribution Guidance

 If you'd like to contribute to this repository, please read the following guidelines.
-Contributors are more than welcome to share your learnings with others from centralized location.
+Contributors are more than welcome to share their learnings with others from a centralized location.

 ## Code of Conduct